-Nigella sativa, belonging to the Ranunculaceae family, has seeds rich in essential nutrients, vitamins, minerals, and phenolic compounds with therapeutic effects [31].
+Nigella sativa (Ranunculaceae family) seeds are rich in essential nutrients, vitamins, minerals, and phenolic compounds, which contribute to their therapeutic effects [32].
 The main components of N. sativa are thymoquinone and p-cymene, which are considered the most active compounds in several studies.
-In Table 02, we highlight two recent studies on the activity of N. sativa essential oil in diabetic rats.
+In (Table 02), we highlight two recent studies on the activity of N. sativa essential oil in diabetic rats.
 These studies demonstrated the positive pharmacological effects of N. sativa seeds, including antioxidant properties that improve glucose tolerance, reduce hepatic gluconeogenesis, increase insulin levels, and regulate lipid profiles and hepatorenal functions.